 這段由 YouTube 頻道「映像咖啡顯影」記錄的《Auld Lang Syne》演奏,還原了台灣葬儀中那份獨特的聽覺地景。感謝創作者對常民文化的珍貴紀錄。

-In these photos, my grandfather holds me as an infant, his eyes overflowing with a tenderness that words can hardly capture.
-Long before becoming the revered centenarian surrounded by descendants, he endured a grueling youth that few witnessed.
+In these photos, my grandfather holds me as an infant with tenderness in his eyes.
+Long before becoming a revered patriarch surrounded by descendants, he endured a youth full of grueling hardship.
 To provide for his family, he worked as a timber pond laborer in Keelung Harbor.
 In an era when labor rights were non-existent, he had to walk atop massive logs floating and rolling on the sea.
 It was a perilous job; a single slip meant falling into the water where the shifting logs would instantly close up, sealing any hope of surfacing for air.
 Surviving those treacherous years at the harbor shaped him into a man of unwavering integrity and deep loyalty to his friends.
 These photos capture the softest side of a resilient life.

 這張照片裡,外公抱著嬰兒時期的我,眼神中溢滿了慈愛。在成為子孫滿堂的百歲人瑞之前,外公曾有一段鮮為人知的艱辛歲月。年輕時的他為了撐起家庭,曾在基隆港擔任險峻的貯木勞工。在那個勞權尚未被重視的年代,他必須行走在海面上漂浮且不斷滾動的原木上;那是一份一旦失足,四周原木便會迅速合攏封死求生出口、與死神博弈的工作。經歷過海港拼搏的險惡,讓外公生前極為正直且重視朋友間的義氣。這張合影捕捉了他一生中最溫柔的時刻。